maxim-saplin/flutter_python_starter/README.md

 6. [ ] Look into singing (App, Mac) and distribution flow for binaries
 7. [ ] Python has been loaded -> check for better probing, e.g. now when you start client it always says all is good
 8. [ ] Authentication flow
-    - [ ] Authenticaltion in the web with JWT passed in server-side cookie via web proxy
+    - [ ] Authentication in the web with JWT passed in server-side cookie via web proxy
 9. [ ] Tailor ./example launch.json for 3 platfroms